Null logo

 }

 This indicates deliberate containment, not silent corruption.
-Lens preserves the signed response model while preventing unsafe, adversarial, or non-resolvable input from influencing downstream systems.
+Lens preserves the signed response model while containing unsafe, adversarial, or non-resolvable input before downstream systems use the record.

-Downstream systems should treat a containment AIR as non-actionable for downstream execution or enforcement.
-Do not use scope: "Contained Input" as authorization to proceed.
+Downstream systems should treat a containment record as non-actionable for downstream execution or controls.
+Do not use scope: "Contained Input" as permission to proceed.

 • Inspect the request for prompt injection, override attempts, or malformed transport payloads.